AI Summarise

 For a unique take on dark kitchens, consider using deep-toned wood cabinetry.

-For example, in a recent Modern Farmhouse project in Mount Lawley, we used Farmers Doors Black Japan cabinetry, a rich dark brown with black undertones and visible woodgrain.
+In a recent Modern Farmhouse project in Mount Lawley, we used Farmers Doors Black Japan cabinetry, a rich dark brown with black undertones and visible woodgrain.
 This design was complemented by a striking white kitchen island featuring an 80mm-thick Stone Ambassador Calacatta Signature benchtop with cascading waterfall edges.

 This approach combines the drama of a dark kitchen with the warmth and natural beauty of wood and the lightness of a white benchtop, resulting in a luxurious yet homely design.